ckeyer/docker-library-docs/hylang/README-short.txt

-Hylang is a lisp-like language that is embedded in Python.
+Hy is a Lisp dialect that translates expressions into Python's abstract syntax tree.